stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

 optimisation.
 Optimising for particular numbers of dofs is being done but is being treated as a separate optimisation.

-The files in this directory are
+The files in this directory are:

-matrix_vector_kernel_mod.f90: the original matrix vector kernel with metadata removed to reduce the number of modules needed to compile the example.
+matrix_vector_kernel_mod.f90: the original matrix vector kernel with
+    metadata removed to reduce the number of modules needed to compile the example.

 matrix_vector_kernel_xsmm_mod.f90: the libxsmm modified matrix vector
     kernel which also has the metadata removed.